kaansoral/adventureland/README.md

 Returns your current target

 #### get_target_of(entity)
-New, powerful feature, returns the target entity for both players and monsters
+Returns the target entity for both players and monsters

 Suggestion for Fun: Code your characters to target and attack what you are targeting, even if you don't engage a monster, you can make your characters (or side-characters) engage by just clicking :)